-- When only one image is selected Auto Play starts with the selected image and ends when the image before the selected image is displayed. - When multiple images are selected Only the selected images are played back in Auto Play. - When no image is selected Auto Play starts with the first image in the folder and ends with the last image.
+- When only one image is selected Auto Play starts with the selected image and ends when the image before the selected image is displayed. - When multiple images are selected Auto Play plays back only the selected images, and it ends when the last image is displayed. - When no image is selected Auto Play starts with the first image in the folder and ends with the last image.